uktrade/great-cms/README.md

 Signed cookies are used as the session backend to avoid using a database.
 We therefore must avoid storing non-trivial data in the session, because the browser will be exposed to the data.

+## Javascript file paths

+Currently, the React component are built into Magna.js, while some javascript ported from Great V1 are collected from directories named javascript/.

+IMPORTANT: If you build great-components or something else and end up with code in /js/ it will NOT be accessible on a deployed environment while we are running a hybrid V1 (great-domestic-ui) + V2 (great-cms) system.

 ## React components

 To add new react components: